mcharrod/rhizone-lms/README.md

 1. [Install Docker Compose](https://docs.docker.com/compose/install/).
 For macOS
    and Windows users, Docker Compose comes with [Docker Desktop](https://www.docker.com/products/docker-desktop).
+2. Navigate to this directory in your terminal.
-2. Run `docker-compose up` to start the dev environment.
+3. Run the command `docker-compose up` to start the dev environment.
-3. Once the containers have started, visit http://rhi.zone-development/ in your web browser to use the app.
+4. Once the containers have started, visit http://rhi.zone-development/ in your web browser to use the app.
-4. When finished developing, press `CTRL + C` to stop Docker Compose.
+5. When finished developing, press `CTRL + C` to stop Docker Compose.

 ### 4. Running the dev servers